manojo/manojo.github.com/_posts/2015-09-02-staged-parser-combinators.md

   1. Write a parser "by hand".
 For the above example, that amounts to the following pseudocode sequence:
-      - While a text file is not empty, do the following:
+      - While a text file is not empty:
         - read a line, separated by commas.
         - at each line, read key-value pairs corresponding to attributes of a player.

   2. Use a parser generator.
 You may have noticed that even the text file above respects a structured formatting.
 In other words, it adheres to a certain grammar.